 Dry Season Impacts

 - Hot Temperatures.
-In Trinidad, we classify a hot day as temperatures recorded greater than 34.0°C, while in Tobago, a hot day is classified as 32.0°C. During the dry season, hot days can become frequent.
-Prolonged hot days can result in heat advisories, which the Trinidad and Tobago Meteorological Service in the past has issued Hot Spell Alerts and Hot Spell Watches.
+In Trinidad, we classify a hot day as temperatures above 34.0°C, while in Tobago, a hot day is defined as temperatures above 33.0 °C. During the dry season, hot days can become frequent.
+Prolonged hot days can result in heat advisories, which the Trinidad and Tobago Meteorological Service has issued in the past, including Hot Spell alerts, watches, and warnings.
 Note that these advisories, based on historical issuance, are only issued if there is the risk of temperatures exceeding 34.0°C during the day and minimum nighttime temperatures above 24.0°C on at least 3-5 days.

 - Heat Stress and Heat Stroke.
-With hot temperatures, periods of excessive heat can increase the chances of heat stress on persons with heat-sensitive ailments and heat exposed livestock, pets, and other animals.
+With hot temperatures, prolonged periods of excessive heat can increase the risk of heat stress for people with heat-sensitive conditions and for heat-exposed livestock, pets, and other animals.
 Practice heat safety.

 - Fires.
-With drier conditions and overall warmer temperatures, surface dryness increases resulting in the browning of weeds, grass, bush, and some forest species and the dry season progresses.
-This enhances the potential for bush, forest, wild and landfill fires.
+With drier conditions and overall warmer temperatures, surface dryness increases, leading to the browning of weeds, grasses, bushes, and some forest species, and the dry season progresses.
+This enhances the potential for bush, forest, wild, and landfill fires.

 - Reduction in Air Quality.
-In addition to smoke from pervasive fires, increased surface dryness will also result in increased particulates in the air, aiding in the overall degradation of air quality.
+In addition to smoke from pervasive fires, increased surface dryness will also lead to higher particulate levels in the air, further degrading air quality.

 - Water Scarcity.
-With a lack of rainfall, there is a reduction in groundwater recharge, surface water flows, and rain-fed water availability.
-Drier conditions have the potential to affect water reservoirs negatively which can impact the current tourism and carnival seasons.
+With a lack of rainfall, groundwater recharge, surface water flows, and rain-fed water availability are reduced.
+Drier conditions have the potential to negatively affect water reservoirs, which could impact the current tourism and carnival seasons.

 - Agricultural Losses.
-Dry conditions can enhance the chances for agricultural pests and diseases to thrive, in addition to heat and water stress to crops, pastures, and livestock.
+Dry conditions can increase the likelihood that agricultural pests and diseases will thrive, in addition to heat and water stress on crops, pastures, and livestock.

 - Increase in Mosquito & Mosquito-Borne Diseases.
-Drier conditions can increase the need to collect and store water in containers, which can increase breeding areas for mosquitoes.
+Drier conditions can increase the need to collect and store water in containers, thereby creating more breeding areas for mosquitoes.

 - Hazardous Seas.
 Stronger low-level winds increase the potential for rough seas, affecting marine activities and coastal communities.

-- Drier and warmer conditions tend to favor better quality in some fruits and some outdoor activities;
+- Drier, warmer conditions tend to favor better-quality fruits and outdoor activities.

 What Should You Do?